French soldier killed in Mali, 20 rebels dead

 "We are now in the last phase of the operation," Hollande said.
 "That means arresting the last leaders of these groups that are in the extreme north of Mali."

-The French defense ministry said that a parachute regiment of 150 soldiers supported by a heavy vehicle patrol and Mirage fighter jets had come under fire on Tuesday morning.
+The French defence ministry said that a parachute regiment of 150 soldiers supported by a heavy vehicle patrol and Mirage fighter jets had come under fire on Tuesday morning.

 The French raid was aimed at disrupting the militants and dismantling their camps, the ministry said.